msse-chem280-master/independent-study/ASSIGNMENT.md

 If any topic requires further clarification, please refer to the [Chem 280 website](https://msse-chem-280-2023.github.io/index.html).
 Each day lists different topics that we discussed during the synchronous course sessions.
 Note that results from your simulation results should be [comparable with Monte Carlo isotherm from NIST](https://mmlapps.nist.gov/srs/LJ_PURE/mc.htm).
 Note that links to these benchmarks are also available on the course website.

+Note that you should format each version nicely and update your project's README.md accordingly.

 ## Part 2 - Performance Evaluation

 For this project, systematically evaluate the performance of the three Monte Carlo code versions you have.
 Consider investigating the code speed by either: